steinbergmedia/vst3_tutorials/dataexchange-tutorial/README.md

 One thing is left to do before we can implement the sending of the data and that is that we need a member variable of the Vst::DataExchangeBlock struct where we store the actual block we work with while processing the audio.
-So we add this to our processor defintion:
+So we add this to our processor definition:

 ```c++